What Batteries Do Smoke Detectors Use?

 Previously, smoke detectors used 9V batteries.
 Though these were a better choice back then, now most smoke detectors use two or three AA batteries.
 AA batteries have three times more energy than a 9V battery.
 If you are using these batteries, make sure that you check them consistently and also replace them every six months.

 Although 9V and AA's batteries are good enough, you need to replace them every six months.
 As far as the battery options are concerned, one option is the use of a smoke detector that comes with a built-in battery that you don't have to replace.
-Choose an X-sense 10-year sealed battery smoke alarm that comes with a built-in battery and has a 10-year life-span.
+Choose 10-year sealed battery smoke alarms that comes with a built-in battery and has a 10-year life-span.
 This means that you don't need to replace the battery repeatedly as it is a hassle-free smoke detector in terms of battery.

 Apart from the 10-year sealed battery smoke detectors, you should change the battery of your smoke detector every six months.
 However, installation location, temperature, and how well your smoke alarms are cleaned affect the life of the battery.